reowst/sdk/FAQ.md

 Private networks reserve capacity for each player to ensure the best network quality for your players, so we bill on the bandwidth envelope specified, not on the amount actually used.

-## Can there be a different bandwidth envelope from client to server and server to client?
+## Can there be a different bandwidth envelope up and down?

 Yes.
-Game protocols are often asymmetric, so you may specify different envelopes up and down.
-For example, 100kbps up, 512 kbps down.
+Game protocols are often asymmetric, so you may specify different envelopes for traffic up from the client to the server, and down from the server to the client.

-## Can I change the bandwidth envelope over nitem
+## What happens if I go over the bandwidth envelope?

-Not yet, but we're adding this feature so the server can adjust the bandwidth envelope as needed.
-For example, this is useful for battle royale style games which use less bandwidth at the end of the match than they do at the beginning.
+Packets that go over the bandwidth envelope are not accelerated and just take the public internet.

-## How can I get access to the Network Next portal
+## Can I change the bandwidth envelope over time?

-Please contact us at sales@networknext.com and we'll onboard you for a free trial.
+Not yet, but we're actively working on this feature.
+Expect it very soon.

 ## What games use Network Next?

 Network Next is in production with [Rocket League](https://rocketleague.com) for several months now, and we accelerate millions of sessions every day.
 We're also live with several other games we haven't announced yet.